codefresh-io/argo-hub/workflows/gitops-promotion/versions/0.0.1/docs/promote-from-src-to-dest-env.md

 # promote-from-src-to-dest-env

 ## Summary
-Clone a GitOps repo and copy an image or chart value from a YAML file in one environment/directory to a corresponding file in another.
+Clone a GitOps repo and copy an image or chart value from a YAML file in one environment/directory to a corresponding YAML file in another.

 Optionally create a PR to gate the change.

 ## Requirements
 #### Kubernetes secret with Git authentication details